Ixion

 In Greek mythology, Ixion (/ɪkˈsaɪən/ ik-SY-ən; Ἰξίων) was king of the Lapiths, the most ancient tribe of Thessaly.
+Ixion desired Hera, the queen of the gods and wife of Zeus, and his arrogant attempt to have sex with her led to his eternal punishment in Tartarus.

 Family

-Ixion was the son of Perimele, and either Ares, or Leonteus, or Antion, or the notorious evildoer Phlegyas (whose name connotes "fiery").
+Ixion was the son of Perimele, and either Ares, Leonteus, or Antion, or Phlegyas (whose name connotes "fiery").
 Ixion had a son named Pirithous Pirithous may have possibly instead been his stepson, if Zeus were Pirithous's father, as Zeus claims to his wife Hera in Iliad 14.